2012 General Election Edition

 Take a look at the Wikipedia’s map of countries that retain the death penalty.
 It’s like a Who’s-Who list of nations whose lead we must not follow when it comes to matters of justice and human rights.

 For a comically weak argument in favor of keeping the death penalty (the NO vote here), look no further than this rhetorical miscarriage at the Orange County Register.
 It’s like a dim eighth grader’s first persuasive essay, all ready to be marked up in red by the salivating teacher.
 You’re way smarter than that.
-Prove it, and vote YES on 34.
+Prove it, and vote yes on 34.

-Why: Prop 35 is the first of two law-and-order initiatives on the ballot this go-round.
+Prop 35 is the first of two law-and-order initiatives on the ballot this go-round.
 It is put forth by former Facebook executive Chris Kelly, who ran for Attorney General in 2010, losing the primary to Kamala Harris.
 Kelly desperately needs an accomplishment to shore up his next run for office.
 He shouldn’t get this one.

 Kelly’s bill is a big overreach.
 It may very well put some new defendants in court, and some new convicts in prison, but it will do very little to stop human trafficking.
 It ignores the fact that most trafficking investigations and prosecutions are federal, because they often involve bringing people into the country or moving them across state lines.
 Prop 35 provides no funding for the additional work it requires of police departments, or the new training police will be required to undergo.
 It requires that some people who have not committed sex crimes be placed on the sex offenders list.
 These lists do plenty of harm and should be tightened up to focus on actual sexual predators, not expanded to include people who are guilty of crimes like extortion.

 Our Voter Information Guide tells us that the California Police Chiefs Association backs Prop 35.
 Mad Props will now state, for the record, that we do not hold the opinions of various police groups in much esteem these days.
 Such groups always — always — promote putting more people behind bars for longer and for new reasons.
 That’s good for the employment of police officers and prison guards, but not for much else.
 California’s prison-industrial complex is already out of control, and already proves that we cannot solve our society’s ills simply by locking up more people for more reasons.
 There is no doubt that human trafficking is a real problem, but we agree with the Santa Cruz Sentinel when it says “Well-intentioned or not, adopting new criminal laws and sentencing guidelines through initiative is the wrong way to go.”
 This is a problem for the legislature — for the professional policymakers that we ourselves put in place to get the job done right.
 We will address this problem most poorly if we address it by initiative fiat.
-Vote NO on 35.
+Vote no on 35.

-Why: The “why” is quite simple.
+Why vote yes?
+It’s quite simple.
 Non-violent offenders should not be spending the rest of their lives in prison.
 It really does boil down to that.

 Do not think for an instant that the state has not sentenced people to life in prison for stealing food.
 It has.
 That’s why our Three Strikes law, the harshest in the nation, needs some work.
 Not repeal, but reform: Violent offenders will stay in the can, but others will get a second chance — after serving appropriate, sometimes lengthy, sentences.
 This isn’t just a big money-saver for our state; it’s good policy that carries with it the unmistakeable and beautiful smell of compassion.
 How often do you get to vote for compassion?

 The California Peace Officers Association and the California State Sheriff’s Association urge a vote against this measure.
 As we just got finished saying (see above), Mad Props doesn’t buy what these groups sell.
 It’s time to fix our Three Strikes law.
-Vote YES on 36.
+Vote yes on 36.

-Why: You can think of this as a different sort of Sunshine Law.
+You can think of this as a different sort of Sunshine Law.
 It provides the People with certain information.
 Information about the food we eat every single day.
 What sort of information could possibly be more immediately relevant to our lives?
 Who could possibly be against letting us know what kind of food we are eating?